Influential spreaders for recurrent epidemics on networks: Numerical simulations

 Figures~\ref{fig:an_small} and~\ref{fig:an_large} analyze instead the agreement between simulations and the theoretical results obtained using the annealed network approximation, for both $T_n$ [Eqs.~(\ref{eq:12}) and~(\ref{eq:1bis})] and $S_n$ [Eqs.~(\ref{eq:15}) and~(\ref{eq:27})].

 For $\gamma=2.25$ we find a very good agreement throughout the whole phase-diagram, except for a critical region around the epidemic threshold.
 For $\gamma=3.50$, the fit is very good in the subcritical regime, and rather poor away from the critical point in the supercritical regime.
 This is due to the fact that the annealed network threshold $p_c^{ann}$ largely overestimates the actual threshold.
-A consequence of this overestimate is that for $\lambda$ sligthly larger than 1, Eqs.~\eqref{eq:1bis} and~\eqref{eq:27} predict negative values of $T_n$ and $S_n$.
+A consequence of this overestimate is that for $\lambda$ slightly larger than 1, Eqs.~\eqref{eq:1bis} and~\eqref{eq:27} predict negative values of $T_n$ and $S_n$.
+A better agreement between theory and numerical results is expected for larger values of $\lambda$, which will be less affected by the mismatch between the prediction of the threshold and its actual value.

 Finally, in Fig.~\ref{fig:s_t_vs_b} we report the dependence of the average avalanche duration $T_n$ and size $S_n$ in the supercritical regime, as a function of the probability of observing a finite avalanche $b_n$.
 For both $\gamma=2.25$ and $\gamma=3.50$, we find continuously decreasing functions of $b_n$, with large but not huge fluctuations.
 The monotonicity allows us to assume, as a rule of thumb, that if a node has a larger probability $1-b_n$ to originate an infinite avalanche than a second node, the first will also give rise on average to longer and larger {\em finite} avalanches.
 In other words, ranking nodes according to $b_n$, $T_n$ or $S_n$ produces the same ordering, apart from fluctuations.